 As graduates of this College during the years of its greatest crisis, when the struggle for survival seemed crushing, you have found a clear example of what charity, hope and faith, especially faith, can do in overcoming all obstacles.
 The cause for which we struggle needs reaffirmation.
 Its true meaning and significance can be found at Assumption, and you who have studied here can be the vanguard in giving direction and purpose to our lives and to our time.

-Speech source: Papers of John F. Kennedy.
+Source: Papers of John F. Kennedy.
 Pre-Presidential Papers.
-Senate Files.
-Series 12.
-Speeches and the Press.
-Box 894, Folder: "Assumption College, Worcester, Massachusetts, 3 June 1955".
+Senate Files, Box 894, "Assumption College, Worcester, Massachusetts, 3 June 1955."
+John F. Kennedy Presidential Library.